 we discovered that we could get a bus from a village near the much talked about hostel of "Grandpa Pueto" that everyone else was going to,

 so we agreed to go on.
 The route was pleasantly cross country,at first, and we met up with a family of south Africans, who we later lost,

 along with Scott, when we stopped for an afternoon snack at an Elvis themed café in an industrial area in the middle of nowhere.

-From there it was a long slog up and downhill on country roads to the cabins of grandfather Puerto, where we met up with
+From there it was a long slog up and downhill on country roads to the cabins of "Grandpa Puerto", where we met up with

 quite a few of the pilgrims we had met before, and even more new ones.